StackExchange/dnscontrol/docs/_providers/dnsimple.md

 ---
 # DNSimple Provider
 ## Configuration

-In your providers credentials file you must provide a DNSimple account access token:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `DIGITALOCEAN` along with a DNSimple account access token.

+Example:

 ```json
 {